Otakumouse/stormshade/README.md

 * I created this to improve your experience of the game.
 If the current settings doesn't suit your taste, you are free to tinker with the files/settings and **make it your own**.
 I really don't mind.
 * Make sure to use the correct preset based on your screen resolution **(1080, 1440, 4k .ini files)**.
 * I made sure the installation of this build will be as easy to implement as possible, still, read the instructions carefully just to be on the safe side.
 * **DO NOT** overwrite the default shaders included in this repo with the ones found in vanilla reshade.
-These are modified shaders from source which gives reshade its looks.
+These are modified shaders from source which gives Stormshade its looks.

 ## Caveats
 There's only one issue same with all other shader builds out there that utilizes ambient occlusion.
 Unfortunately, we can't do anything about it.
 I still did a couple of adjustments to make this issue as subtle as possible.